 - Bag of Spilling: You keep all your wind powers from the first game, but due to falling out of a tree, your Jumpbrella Cape gets ripped at the start of the sequel.
 Don't worry.
 You get it back.

-- Collection Sidequest: The Melodia Statues scattered around the levels.
-24 in the first game, 48 in the sequel.
+- Collection Sidequest: The Melodia Idols scattered around the levels serve no purpose but to reward exploration.
+There are 24 in the first game and 48 in the sequel.

-- Escort Mission: The entire endgame of Winter of the Melodias, including the Final Boss fight.
-Luckily, the NPC escorted cannot take damage.
+- Escort Mission: The entire endgame of Winter of the Melodias, including the Final Boss fight, centers around guiding the Melodias King around the areas and using his singing powers to solve puzzles.
+Luckily, he cannot take damage.

 - Ironic Echo: Not with dialogue, but with action.
 The sequel starts with Riveren waking up before a festival, just like Toku.
 And just like Toku, he finds a fragment of a mystical stone in a glade just like the one Toku woke up in that starts to fly and glow.
 But because this power is black, it's clear that this is going to end much worse.

-- Kid Hero: Enril's the one with all the powers, but she's confined to a stone.
+- Kid Hero: Toku is forced into the adventure because Enril is confined to a stone.
 Without Toku to carry her, she's helpless.

 - Kill It with Fire: You can't control fire directly, but if there's a fire nearby, you can push it and control the flames with Enril to an extent.
 Effective for killing enemies and burning vine barriers.